Error installing cocoapods: Failed to build gem native extension

 sudo gem install cocoapods.

-You should never use sudo to install gems.
+However, you should never use sudo to install gems!

 Install Ruby with a version manager